opherdonchin/Facebook_Ad_Planning/README.md

 # Facebook Ad Planning

+A repository for data and planning history on facebook advertising campaigns.
+Used primarily for Isshin Aikido in Beer Sheva

-A Python tool to export complete Grist documents including all data, formulas, metadata, and file attachments via the Grist API.
+Includes (and originallys started as a repository for) a Python tool to export complete Grist documents including all data, formulas, metadata, and file attachments via the Grist API.

 ## Features